WinstonHChou/winter-2024-final-project-team-7/README.md

 ## Software

 ### Overall Architecture
-The project was completed with SLAM-Toolvox and ROS2 navigation 2 stack in python.
+The project was completed with Slam-Toolbox and ROS2 Navigation 2 Stack in python.

 - The **Calibration Node** was adapted from Spring 2022 Team 1 and updated for our use case.
 We strictly needed the gold mask to follow the yellow lines and implemented our own lane following code.